-galpy contains tools to model the dynamics of tidal streams, making extensive use of action-angle variables.
-As an example, we can model the dynamics of the following tidal stream (that of Bovy 2014; 2014ApJ...795...95B).
+Action-angle coordinates are ideal for modeling tidal streams in potentials that allow for the calculation of action-angle coordinates (any static potential in the absence of chaos, which describes at least regions such as the inner Milky-Way halo well).
+As an example of modeling streams in action-angle coordinates, we can investigate the dynamics of the following tidal stream (that of Bovy 2014; 2014ApJ...795...95B).
 This movie shows the disruption of a cluster on a GD-1-like orbit around the Milky Way: